What is pregnancy massage?

 They will help you to get comfortable with pillows.
 Remember it is not a good idea to lie flat on your back while you are in the second half of your pregnancy since this puts too much pressure on the vein that runs from your legs to your heart.

-There hasn’t been much research into the health benefits of pregnancy massage, but it does seem to reduce stress, relax and loosen your muscles, increase blood flow and improve the lymphatic system.
-It can also improve mood, lower anxiety and help you sleep better.
+There is not much research into the health benefits of pregnancy massage, but it does seem to reduce stress, relax and loosen the muscles, increase blood flow and improve the lymphatic system.
+It can also improve mood, lower anxiety and improve sleep.